yongjp94/hexchart-software/README.md

 The hexchart software takes in a parsed data format of arrays of arrays containing x and y coordinates.
 It then, analyzes the population of data points on the canvas and creates a heatmap in a hexagonal format.

 First, instantiate a hexchart and pass in your tag selection for where you want to visualization to appear in.
 ```javascript
 var chart = hexChart(selection);
 ```

+Then find a set of data to pass in...

 ```javascript
 // This generates a random set of 2000 points on the canvas for demonstration.